sass/sass/proposal/color-4-new-spaces.changes.md

 * Deprecate the `color.alpha()` function along with the other legacy channel access functions.

+* Require quoted strings for channel names in `color.is-powerless()` and `color.channel()`, to avoid syntax conflicts between `rgb` channel names and their respective named colors (e.g. `'red'` the channel vs `red` the color).

+* Define how deprecated functions behave as alias functions during the deprecation process.

 ## Draft 1.2

 * Clamp `hsl` saturation & lightness when generating `hsl` colors, and gamut-map